Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Fishing practices that prevent harm to dolphins, particularly in the tuna industry.

-Requirements: Tuna labeled as "Dolphin Safe" must be caught without encircling dolphins with nets.
+What are the Requirements: Tuna labeled as "Dolphin Safe" must be caught without encircling dolphins with nets.
 No dolphins must be killed or seriously injured during the fishing process.
 Compliance is verified through documentation and independent observation in some cases.

-Description: The "Dolphin Safe" label, established by the International Marine Mammal Project (IMMP), ensures that tuna fishing methods do not deliberately harm dolphins.
+What does it mean: The "Dolphin Safe" label, established by the International Marine Mammal Project (IMMP), ensures that tuna fishing methods do not deliberately harm dolphins.
 The certification aims to protect marine ecosystems and reduce dolphin mortality.

 Link: IMMP